drshahizan/research-design/proposal/proposal24251/XU ZHUANGZHUANG/chapter3/readme.md

 Objective: Build a collaborative filtering recommendation system to predict user preferences and suggest products in an online shopping platform.
 Problem Statement: Improve user experience and sales conversion rates by recommending relevant products to users based on their behavior and preferences.
 ## 📚 2.
 Data Sources and Data Collection Methods
-a.
-Data Sources
-You can use publicly available datasets or collect your own data:

 Public Datasets:
 Amazon Product Reviews Dataset: Contains user reviews, ratings, and metadata.
 RetailRocket Dataset: Includes user interactions like clicks, purchases, and add-to-cart actions.
 Instacart Dataset: Contains grocery shopping patterns.